PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 14:49:03
+Last updated: 2024-04-08 14:49:37
-Random Quote: There's no shame in fear, my father told me, what matters is how we face it.  -  Jon Snow
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco